 In mixed climates, like here in Ottawa – it is a little complicated.
 Flow through approach: Use permeable or semi-permeable material on interior and exterior.
 Requires both air pressure control and interior humidity control.
 Install vapor barrier in the approximate “middle” of the wall with insulated sheathing on the exterior.
 Air barrier can be either towards the interior or the exterior.
 Air pressure and humidity control must be utilized.
 Humidity flows inwards in the warm, summer months.
 Must be stopped at the exterior or at the sheathing.
 Humidity flows outwards in the cold, dry months.
 Must be stopped at the interior walls.
 Both air and vapor barriers should be employed.

 Wood rot (mold) spores will activate when the moisture content raises about 19 to 20%.
 To prevent mold and accelerated deterioration of materials, the moisture content must be kept below 16%.
-Even with low indoor humidity levels, cold weather causes condensation, which will increase moisture content in small areas.
+Even with low indoor humidity levels cold weather can cause condensation, which will increase moisture content in small areas.
 Usually around doors and windows and any weak areas of the envelope.
 We know we must protect the home from water, rain, but most importantly humidity (water vapor).
 Water, in the form of vapor, has a much greater effect on the building and building materials than liquid water.

 Wood framing is still quite common.
 When wood gets wet it gets wider, but not longer.
 When it dries out, its slimmer, but not shorter.
 People created manufactured wood products to try and reduce that.
 They use techniques like cross graining and fiber orientation.
 Resins and water proofing materials.
 They do tend to expand in all directions, instead of just one.

 Now, this expansion and contraction will cause a separation and let water/vapor to move through the gaps.
 There are rules for water though